Korean War Legacy Project

 I Just Accepted What I Had to Do

-James M. Oyadomari describes how he was assigned as a radio operator at a relay station just behind the front lines during his time in Korea.
-He recalls that most of the incoming fire flew well over their heads but that one round landed nearby.
-He confesses to being somewhat afraid but notes that he did not panic.
-He shares the struggles many of the younger soldiers dealt with while serving in Korea.
-He recalls the time as difficult but that he simply accepted what he had to do.
+James M. Oyadomari recounts his experience as a radio operator assigned to a relay station just behind the front lines during the Korean War.
+He remembers that most of the incoming fire passed well over their heads, but one round landed nearby.
+Although he admits to feeling somewhat afraid, he emphasizes that he did not panic.
+He reflects on the struggles faced by many younger soldiers during their service in Korea.
+While he found the experience challenging, he accepted it as part of his duty.

 Share YouTube: